rodolphocastro/hellogo/README.md

 For semi-automatic updates on our dependencies we use GitHub's Dependabot.
 The settings can be found on the [dependabot.yml](./.github/dependabot.yml) file.

+## Coding

+In order to contribute to this project you'll need the following dependencies installed in your machine:

+1. `goLang`
+2. `minikube` or other k8s distro and its ctl

+If you'd rather have an easy time setting up your environment consider using the `.devcontainer` defined in this project.

 ## Reference

 The following websites were queried for the making of this repository: